langnico/langnico.github.io/_pages/about.md

 News
 ======

+-   May 2022: Our research has been covered by several news articles from NVIDIA, NASA, NBC.
+See the list of links under "[Media](https://langnico.github.io/media/)".

 -   April 2022: ETH News reported about our research: [Neural network can read tree heights from satellite images](https://ethz.ch/en/news-and-events/eth-news/news/2022/04/neural-network-can-read-tree-heights-from-satellite-images.html).

 -   April 2022: New preprint available: [A high-resolution canopy height model of the Earth](https://doi.org/10.48550/arXiv.2204.08322); and a new [project website](https://langnico.github.io/globalcanopyheight/) to access the demo and data.